-The best capture cards for YouTube creators in 2026 are the Elgato HD60 X at £169 for most creators, the Elgato 4K60 Pro MK.2 (internal PCIe) at £249 for gaming professionals, and the ATEM Mini Pro at £445 for multi-camera livestreaming.
-Capture cards convert HDMI signals from cameras, game consoles, or other devices into USB input for computers — essential for using mirrorless cameras as webcams, streaming console gameplay, or producing multi-camera live content.
-For YouTube creators, the HD60 X covers 95% of use cases at a reasonable price point.
+The best capture card for YouTube creators in 2026 is the Elgato HD60 X at £169 for most people, the Elgato 4K60 Pro MK.2 (internal PCIe) at £249 for gaming on a desktop, and the Blackmagic ATEM Mini Pro at £445 for multi-camera livestreams.
+A capture card turns the HDMI signal from a camera, console or second computer into a USB feed your computer can use.
+That’s what lets you run a mirrorless camera as a webcam, stream console gameplay, or cut between cameras live.
+For the vast majority of creators, the HD60 X covers it.

 Quick Comparison: Best Capture Cards for YouTube 2026